andreassiegel/4ndrs.xyz/content/posts/multiple-tool-versions-via-homebrew.md

 Shortly after that, I started another new project (this blog, BTW).
 Guess what happened?
 It broke again, this time because the installed version of `hugo` was too old and not compatible with the configured theme.

-Well, that is a bit of problem, but there is hope:
+Well, that is a bit of a problem, but there is hope:

 ## Installing an old Version